gelles-brandeis/tapqir/README.rst

 Disclaimer
 ==========

 This is an alpha version of the program.
 It may contain bugs and is subject to change.
+A preprint describing the model and algorithm is forthcoming.

 Installing
 ==========